Best Pumpkin Patches in Norfolk

 Postcode: NR17 1LB

 Rookery Meadows offers plenty of activities alongside pumpkin picking and carving.
-Tickets are £2.50 per person (children 3 and under go free) and include parking.
+There is a small charge for tickets (children 3 and under go free) and it includes parking.
 Each paid ticket comes with a pumpkin token that you can use towards your pumpkin purchase.
 You’ll also find delicious food and drinks, Halloween-themed craft and gift stalls, and a Halloween trail.

 Get more information and purchase tickets here.